 Unfortunately, this great relationship we have can be jeopardized very easily.
 Every volunteer is looked upon as a representative of Friends Across the Ages.
 For this reason, you should never get confrontational with a staff member for any reason.
 Residents will sometimes complain of injustices, or you may see what you feel to be an injustice.
 If this happens, you should not jump to conclusions, but instead should talk about the problem with your Friends Across the Ages Coordinator so that you can discuss together what action to take.
 The nursing home staff deserve our respect just as the nursing home residents do.

-An example –say there is a resident who tells you that she has been asking for headache medicine for three days and they won’t give her any.
+An example — there is an elderly lady who tells you that she has been asking for headache medicine for three days and they won’t give her any.
 It would be easy to immediately accuse the nurses of abuse.
 In actuality, it is quite possible that this lady suffers from short-term memory loss and does not remember, even when they gave her pain medicine minutes before.

 Again, the appropriate response whenever you observe something which concerns you is to politely check with the nurse/staff and/or discuss the situation with your Friends Across the Ages Coordinator.
 We certainly do not want to overlook problems—on the contrary.
 But on the other hand, we must always be respectful of all concerned.